MRSG-MRA/MRA/README.md

 3) Compile MRA with 'make' in the command line, and then do the same for the example.

-4)  Into examples folder has platform samples.
-Install behind the python to run
+4)  Into examples folder, has platform samples.
+Install the python before for running,  in order to create another platforms.

 	Syntax: platform_file.xml num_workers cores_per_node_min[:numCores_max] cpu_min[:cpu_max] latency_min[:latency_max] bw_min[:bw_max]'